juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 ---

-Last month we launched the redesign of [Thomasnet.com](https://www.thomasnet.com) — the backbone of the american manufacturing industry (and the company that happens to employ me full-time).
+Last month we launched the redesign of [Thomasnet.com](https://www.thomasnet.com) — the backbone of the American manufacturing industry (and the company that happens to employ me full-time).
 A redesign in which we decided to go all-in with CSS Grid.